NetApp/trident/docs/kubernetes/troubleshooting.rst

 * If there's not enough information in the Trident logs, you can try enabling the debug mode for Trident by passing the ``-d`` flag to the install
   parameter: ``./tridentctl install -d -n trident``.
+* You can also obtain debug logs for each backend by including ``debugTraceFlags`` in your backend definition.
+For example, include ``debugTraceFlags: {“api”:true, “method”:true,}`` to obtain API calls and method traversals in the Trident logs.
+Existing backends can have ``debugTraceFlags`` configured with a ``tridentctl backend update``.
 * When using RedHat CoreOS, it is important to make sure that ``iscsid`` is enabled on the worker nodes and started by default.
 This can be done using OpenShift MachineConfigs or by modifying the ignition templates.